MatNN/MatNN/README.md

 ## Functionality

-**MatNN** uses the CUDA/C++ code from [MatConvNet](http://www.vlfeat.org/matconvnet) to make traning efficiency and the entire framework is built on top of [MatConvNet](http://www.vlfeat.org/matconvnet).
+**MatNN** uses the CUDA/C++ code from [MatConvNet](http://www.vlfeat.org/matconvnet) to make training efficiency and the entire framework is built on top of [MatConvNet](http://www.vlfeat.org/matconvnet).

 ## License